-2019 Update: Critical Issues
+2025 Update: Critical Issues

-Increasing population, development, and incompatible uses near resource industries or lands;
+Impacts from climate change, like extended droughts and threats of wildfire;

-An aging population in the agricultural industry;
+Increasing population, development, and other incompatible uses near resource industries or lands;

-Pressure on rural resource lands from increasing urban growth;
+Pressure to convert rural resource lands to other uses;

-Regulatory obstacles, such as lack of supporting infrastructure.
+Lack of supporting infrastructure and markets.

 II.
 Planning Context for Natural Resource Industries

-Natural resource industries are discussed within the regional County Wide Planning Policies that guide coordination of planning across the cities within Thurston County as well as the County itself.
+Natural resource industries are discussed within the regional County-wide Planning Policies that guide coordination of planning across the cities within Thurston County as well as the county itself.

 The boundaries of designated urban growth areas should be compatible with the use of designated resource lands and critical areas.